 The word ‘unique’ is vastly overused in travel writing.
 My own experiences as a travel writer – always on the lookout for rare experiences – tells me that few places offer more than a handful of genuinely unique attractions.
-Yet, since moving to Scotland this year, I’ve been staggered by the sheer quantity of sights and activities that are exclusively available here.
-From scuba diving among German warships to hiking between curious Highland Cows, here are six of my favourite uniquely Scottish experiences.
+Yet, since moving to Scotland, I’ve been staggered by the sheer quantity of sights and activities that are exclusively available here.
+From scuba diving among German warships, to hiking between curious Highland Cows, here are six of my favourite uniquely Scottish experiences.

 Scapa Flow, Orkney

 Rear Admiral Ludwig von Reuter was losing his patience.
 The officer, commanding a fleet of German warships that had been captured and interned at Scapa Flow in Orkney nine months previously, had been waiting to discover the fate of his fleet.
 But still, suspiciously, there was no news.
 So on 21 June 1919, to ensure his 74 warships didn’t fall into the enemy’s hands, he gave the order to scuttle them.

 Today, around a century later, almost a dozen German vessels remain on the seabed of Scapa Flow – along with several British ships, mostly sunk as ‘blocking ships’ to prevent access by the enemy.
 And that makes it a prime spot for scuba diving.
 Now considered one of the most spectacular wreck dives in the world, exploring inside and out of these sunken vessels is a magical, one-of-a-kind experience.

 If you’ve ever seen the Harry Potter film series, this architectural marvel will look familiar.
 It features in four of the franchise’s seven films, whisking Harry and friends to school on the Hogwarts Express.